 We value a variety of voices and seek to address inequities related to identity.
 We especially encourage proposals from women; transgender, genderqueer, or gender non-conforming individuals; members of racial or ethnic minorities; and individuals with physical and/or intellectual disabilities.

 Proposals will be judged on their innovation, creativity, and multidisciplinary approach.
-Special attention will be given to teams that propose forward-thinking, rather than reactive, concepts and ideas.
+Special attention will be given to teams that propose proactive, rather than reactive, concepts and ideas.

 Proposals will be evaluated based on their potential for impact within the community they are looking to serve.
 Winning projects will exhibit scalability or replicability across other communities with similar characteristics.